 Configure Time Zone on this page.
 A Time Zone is a region that has a uniform standard time for legal, commercial, and social purposes.
 It is convenient for areas in close commercial or other communication to keep the same time, so time zones tend to follow the boundaries of countries and their subdivisions.
-The Time Zone Configuration screen in Figure 4-2-10 appears
+The Time Zone Configuration screen in Figure 4-2-1-9 appears

-Figure 4-2-10: Time Configuration Page Screenshot
+Figure 4-2-1-9: Time Configuration Page Screenshot

+Object Description

+Time Zone Lists various Time Zones worldwide.
+Select appropriate Time Zone from the

+drop-down menu and click Save to set.

+• Hours Number of hours offset from UTC.
+The field is only available when time

+zone is manually set.

+• Minutes Number of minutes offset from UTC.
+The field is only available when time

+zone is manually set.

-Object Description Time Zone Lists various Time Zones worldwide.
-Select appropriate Time Zone from the drop-down and click Save to set. • Acronym User can set the acronym of the time zone.
-This is a User configurable acronym
+• Acronym User can set the acronym of the time zone.
+This is a user configurable acronym

-to identify the time zone.
-(Range: Up to 16 characters)
+to identify the time zone. ( Range: Up to 16 characters )

 Daylight Saving Time This is used to set the clock forward or backward according to the configurations

 set below for a defined Daylight Saving Time duration.
 Select 'Disable' to disable

 the Daylight Saving Time configuration.
 Select 'Recurring' and configure the

 Daylight Saving Time duration to repeat the configuration every year.
 Select

 'Non-Recurring' and configure the Daylight Saving Time duration for single time

-configuration.
-(Default: Disabled).
+configuration. ( Default: Disabled ).

-Start Time Settings Week - Select the starting week number.
+• Start Time Settings Week - Select the starting week number.

 Day - Select the starting day.

 Month - Select the starting month.

 Hours - Select the starting hour.

 Minutes - Select the starting minute.

 • End Time Settings Week - Select the ending week number.

 Day - Select the ending day.

 Month - Select the ending month.

 Hours - Select the ending hour.

 Minutes - Select the ending minute

-Offset Settings Enter the number of minutes to add during Daylight Saving Time.
-(Range: 1 to
+Offset Settings Enter the number of minutes to add during Daylight Saving Time. ( Range: 1 to

 1440)